hsutter/gcpp/README.md

 - `collect()` is explicit: It runs only when called.
 There are opt-in automatic `collect()` options (TODO), such as on `allocate()` failure before allocating a new page.

+    - If you never call `collect()`, a `gc_heap` behaves like a [region](https://en.wikipedia.org/wiki/Region-based_memory_management) that deallocates all memory efficiently at once.
+Unlike most regions which just let go of the memory, it will first  run any pending destructors and only then efficiently just let go of the memory.

 - Note: The prototype collector is not intended to be scalable or production-quality.
 The prototype focuses on interface design, and uses a proof-of-concept collector.
 I invite GC experts to suggest/code their own GC implementations under this interface.
 However, even this prototype collector implementation was written with a view to avoiding unreasonable space overhead and time complexity

 - `make<T>()` allocates and constructs a new `T` object and returns a `gc_ptr<T>`.